dalesgit/logseq/pages/Module 2 session 1.md

 		- week 4 Resurrection:
 	- principle and foundation
 		- created to praise ...
 God. stunned in awe of God.
-Where have you been brought to your knees -
+Where have you been brought to your knees
+		- human is to use as useful and discard as it hinders us (Ignatius' cannon ball was a gift) -
 		-